ragpi/ragpi/README.md

 # Ragpi

 Ragpi is an open-source AI assistant that answers questions using your documentation, GitHub issues, and READMEs.
 It combines LLMs with intelligent search to provide relevant, documentation-backed answers through a simple API.
 It supports multiple providers like OpenAI, Ollama, and Deepseek, and has built-in integrations with Discord and Slack.
+A web widget integration is also available to embed the assistant in your website.

 [Documentation](https://docs.ragpi.io) | [API Reference](https://docs.ragpi.io/api) | [Join Discord](https://discord.gg/tXN8dkqvcE)